Shaukataliii/clean-code-lessons/README.md

 ### 3- While designing systems, use the simplest way/technique possible.

 ### 4- A testable design is a good design & a optimally testable design follows the Single Responsiblity Principle (SRP).

+### 5- Reduce duplication.
+It makes the system more clean and managable.
+Duplication can be in term of methods, implementation and classes etc.